Our Gift Economy Approach

 Which of our many current world crises (e.g. poverty, inequality, polarisation, the climate crisis, wars) might be resolved if the world’s resources flowed to human needs rather than to those who have the greatest advantages of birth or more savvy business strategies?

-We are committed to taking concrete steps to creating a world where we can truly care for each other, operate from connection to community and give and receive from a generosity of heart.
+At Peace Talks, we are committed to taking concrete steps to creating a world where we can truly care for each other, operate from connection to community and give and receive from a generosity of heart.

 Instead of considering “what is the price?” (as in a typical economic exchange) a gift economy approach asks you to consider your needs and our needs together: What do we each need?
 This isn’t always easy; but it is very powerful, and potentially life changing.